Madison police unveil new technique for combative suspects

 Madison police on Tuesday showed off a new technique for subduing uncooperative or violent suspects that they say could reduce injuries to suspects and officers and takes advantage of the availability of backup.

-Acting chief Vic Wahl said the training the department learned from the St. Paul, Minnesota, police department isn't in response to the June 3 detention of a 17-year boy who was having a mental health crisis, but that it could address some of the recommendations in a recent report by a citizens police oversight group.
+Acting Police Chief Vic Wahl said the training the department learned from the St. Paul, Minnesota, Police Department isn’t in response to the June 3 detention of a 17-year-old boy who was having a mental health crisis, but it could address some of the recommendations in a recent report by a citizens police oversight group.

 “I don’t want to connect this training to one particular incident,” Wahl said, “but certainly that incident along with others informed what our decision-making was and our desire to look for ways to do things better.”